Quick Enquiry

 3. Not Making Friends with Diverse People

 One of the best advantages for students, who study in the USA, is that they get to meet and interact with people from different nationalities and ethnicities.
 However, a few students make the mistake of getting to know and interacting with only people from their own countries or their own language.
-Many Indians prefer to make friends or room with Indians only, thus missing out on a wonderful cultural experience this great nation has to offer.
+Many Indians prefer to make friends or room with Indians only, thus missing out on the wonderful cultural experience this great nation has to offer.

 4. Spending Too Much Time on Social Media